 Using this information, figure out how much you need to earn in a month (or year) to make your freelancing business profitable.
 Once you determine the minimum amount of money you need to earn, you’ll have a basis for setting your rates.

 Keep in mind that while some freelancers prefer to charge by the hour, others will create set prices for their services or provide a custom quote for each project.
 There’s no right or wrong way!

 Just keep in mind that regardless of the pricing structure you choose to go with, figuring out your hourly rate is the first step in knowing how much you should be charging clients for fixed-rate projects as well.

-Step 4: Learn how to craft an effective design proposal
+Learn how to craft effective design proposals

 Before you start taking on any clients, you need to know how to create a design proposal that helps you win the job.

 A design proposal is a document that freelance graphic designers create and present to clients typically after an initial kickoff meeting discussing the project goals.